adecang/adecang.github.io/English/toiec/lr/11/lrch_11.md

 [Audio](lrtk_79.mp3)

 I'm not much of a theatre goer.
 The last play I saw went on for about four hours and the seats weren't that comfortable either.
-Movies tend to be shorter than that and the Great Oak has comfortable seats.
+Movies tend to be shorter than that and the Great Oak has big comfortable seats.
 We can fall asleep if the movie's not that good.
 I'd have to see the trailers first.
 But I think *All alone* is likely to be more my type of movie.
 Apparently Bradley Jones has a cameo in that.

 *a theatre goer: un amateur de théatre
 the seats weren't **that** comfortable: les sièges n'étaient pas si ccomfortables que ça